Southern Cross Care proud to celebrate

 “We’ve seen some great results through this initiative and I’m sure we won’t rest on our laurels and continue to improve.”

-The strategies were created in late 2014 and throughout 2015 and documented into 2 governing policies, 9 procedures and 5 interactive e-learning mede-guides.
+The strategies were created in late 2014 and throughout 2015 and documented into 2 governing policies, 9 procedures and 5 interactive e-learning training guides.

-These tools and other education sessions, which focused on areas such as healthy ageing, appreciative inquiry and meaningful goal setting, have guided and supported employees to work in new ways to reverse, stop or delay the loss of each individual’s capacity.
+These tools and other education sessions, which focused on areas such as healthy ageing, appreciative inquiry and meaningful goal setting, have guided and supported employees to support residents in maintaining their functional capacity.

 And in a fantastic sign of teamwork, each site has a dedicated Early Intervention Working Party that meets fortnightly to discuss referrals, engage in critical evaluation of the reasons contributing to decline and to develop recovery pathways which aim to promote physical and social engagement.